Islam-Ragab015/dominoes_score/README.md

 Once the app is running:

     Enter custom team names if desired.

     Input scores for Team A and Team B.

     Tap "Add Score" to update the team's score.

     Use the "Undo" button to revert the last score for a team.

     Tap "Reset Scores" to clear all scores and start fresh.

-Code Structure

-ScoreboardPage: The main widget where all the score-tracking logic resides.

-Contains methods to add scores, undo the last score, and reset all scores.

-Uses TextEditingController to handle team names and score inputs.

 Contributing